 It was a peace she didn't expect

 Dessa lay on the bed staring out the open window.
 It was dawn.
 The early light of morning danced through the windows and the summery breeze grazed across her bare skin after billowing through the sheer curtains.
 She couldn't sleep.
 Her mind was wandering unable to focus.
-In fact, it was easier to just peer at the cobweb in the corner of the ceiling, contemplating the silken web, wondering where the owner was off too.
-For a moment longer she sunk into the comfort of her mattress and closed her eyes, forcing herself be still, pushing back that sinking feeling coursing through her body.
-In defiance,she jumped out of bed and raced to the bathroom then caught a glimpse of herself in the mirror, shocked at how red and swollen her eyes were.
+In fact, it was easier to just peer at the cobweb in the corner of the ceiling, contemplating the silken web, wondering what kind of spider called it home.
+For a moment longer she sunk into the comfort of her mattress and closed her eyes, forcing herself be still, pushing back that sinking feeling.
+In defiance,she jumped out of bed, raced to the bathroom then caught a glimpse of herself in the mirror, shocked at how red and swollen her eyes were.
 Her auburn hair lay in tangles about her solemn face.
 She needed to make plans, but she wasn't in the mood for decisiveness.

 Dessa just didn't care right now.
-She'd been searching her mind trying to figure out what went wrong.
-She hurt; her chest muscles were tight, constricting so the pain was sharp and daunting.
-She knew it was anxiety and sorrow.
-Her mind was reeling with why yet only a gnawing emptiness answered back.
+She'd been searching her mind, asking why, how, what went wrong.
+She hurt; her chest muscles were tight; the pain was sharp and daunting.
+She knew it was anxiety.
+Her mind was reeling with the why yet only a gnawing emptiness answered back.

 The truth of his betrayal stung.
 He cheated and she was seething with anger.
 His words attacked her heart mulching her love like meat in a metal grinder.
 No words could express the magnitude of her hurt.
 Dessa plopped back down on the bed.
 One bare long leg was dangling then she let it swing back and forth.
 There was so much yet to do.
 The wedding, the honeymoon, the rings, how will she ever break the news to everyone?
 Her sister Darci knew about Jaegar's infidelity.
 When he confessed, just last Sunday, she'd thrown him out of the house; the house they shared together though it belonged to her.
 Darci wanted to race over to comfort her.
 Dessa relented for two days, after that, she needed to be alone, so she asked her sister to leave.